dfinity/portal/docs/developer-docs/integrations/multi-chain/user-faq.md

 ### Is there a user interface for managing my multi-chain assets on the Internet Computer?

-The extracts provided do not specifically mention a user interface for managing multi-chain assets on the Internet Computer.
-However, they do mention that the Internet Computer enables the creation of decentralized applications and services that can interact with multiple blockchains.
-These applications could potentially provide a user interface for managing multi-chain assets.
+Yes, Internet Computer enables the creation of decentralized applications and services that can interact with multiple blockchains.
+The [NNS Frontend dapp](https://nns.ic0.app/) is an example decentralized application built on the Internet Computer featuring a wallet to allow users to manage chain key tokens such as ckBTC and ckETH on the IC.

-For example, canister smart contracts on the Internet Computer can interact with other blockchains like Bitcoin and Ethereum, and process their tokens.
-They can also create accounts on any other blockchain and sign transactions that can run on their networks.
-This functionality could be used to build a user interface for managing multi-chain assets.

-However, without more specific information, it's not possible to provide a definitive answer.
 For more details, you may want to check the [Internet Computer documentation](https://internetcomputer.org/docs) or ask on the [DFINITY forum](https://forum.dfinity.org).

 ### How does ICP ensure the security and privacy of my cross-chain transactions?